iara-tb/LearningProcess/README.md

 # LearningProcess
-Programming exercises to fix my knowledge as I develop in programming.
+Programming exercises to fix my knowledge as I develop myself in programming.